ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

       11. Click on the name for the VPC used by the cluster and scroll down to subnets section.
       13. Click on the name of the subnet created earlier and in the **Public Gateway** section, click on **Detached** to change the state to **Attached**.

-   - These steps are if you select **Classic** for Kubernetes on Classic infrastructure.
+   - The following steps are if you select **Classic** for Kubernetes on Classic infrastructure.
 Reference the [Creating a standard classic cluster](/docs/containers?topic=containers-cluster-create-classic&interface=ui) documentation for more details.
       1. Under the **Location** section, select a **Geography**, multizone **Availability**, and **Metro** for example `Europe` and `London`.
       2. Under **Worker zones and VLANs**, uncheck all zones except for one.
       3. Set the **Worker nodes per zone** to `1` and click on **Change flavor** to explore and change to the worker node size of your choice.